backplane-cloud/backplane-www/docs/sponsorship.md

 ## Thank you :heart:

-The Backplane Project is made possible from sponsorship and the cloud engineering community that actively maintain Backplane Core. :sunglasses:
+The Backplane Project is made possible from sponsorship and the platform engineering community that actively maintains Backplane Core. :sunglasses:

 Backplane Software's SaaS and enterprise extensions also help to keep Backplane Cloud Abstraction API open source.